DMOJ/docs/judge.md

 For an example `judge.yml` containing all supported key-value pairs, see [sample_judge_conf.yml](/sample_judge_conf.yml)

+### `selftest_sandboxing` node

+It may be the case that your judges take a very long time to start up due to self-testing.
+One way to speed up the boot process once you're confident that the sandboxing is configured correctly is to specify `selftest_sandboxing: false` in `judge.yml`.
+Doing so will disable all sandboxing during testing.
+Beware!
+This may void your warranty, but may end up increasing your mileage.

 ### Authentication

 All judges are authenticated to the bridge in order to avoid rogue judges returning false data.